 - Increasing sanitation of all surfaces in washrooms and common areas.

-- Where possible, limiting the number of people in one location.
-(E.g. outdoor dining.)
+- Where possible, limiting the number of people in one location. (for example, outdoor dining.)

 - Removing buffet style meals.
 Food will instead be plated and served, or bagged.